antonfirsov/docs/2020/09-Sep/DotNetLiveTV/dotnet-livetv.md

 ![.NET Live Website](dotnet-live.png)

 We started our journey several years ago with the [.NET Community Standup](https://dotnet.microsoft.com/platform/community/standup) series that gave a weekly look behind the scenes what goes into building the libraries, frameworks, and tools we all love. .NET Live TV takes things to a whole new level with the introduction of new shows.
 It is a single place to bookmark so you can stay up to date with live streams across several Twitch and YouTube channels and with a single click can join in the conversation.
 You can even browse past streams from any of the shows or events.
+What is really neat about the page is that it is built using .NET 5 & Blazor WebAssembly with Prerendering!

 Here are some of the new shows that recently launched that you can look forward to:

 ## Expanded .NET Community Standups
 What started as the ASP.NET Community Standup has grown into 7 unique shows throughout the month!
 Here is a quick guide to the schedule of the shows that all start at **10:00 AM Pacific**: